arnabsarkar10/Data_Analysis--Hotel_Booking/README.md

 # Data_Analysis--Hotel_Booking

-• This project is made by using Python & it’s various libraries.
-• After Analyzing, we identified the root cause of the problem which was the high amount of cancellations among hotel bookings & we’ve even provided suggestions which might be helpful to avoid this.
-• Data Exploration, Data Cleaning & Data Visualizations were some of the key elements or steps here before arriving into the final conclusions
+The problem statement here was, city & resort hotels have seen high cancellation rates.
+This is leading to less revenue & less than ideal room use.
+Hypothesis is, more cancellations occur when prices are high & when there is a longer waiting list.
+For this analysis, Python & libraries(NumPy, Pandas, MatPlotLib, SeaBorn) were used.
+After importing the CSV file, cleaning was needed for the raw data to become fit to draw insights for visualizations.
+Analysis, Cleaning & Visualizations were some of the key steps & we even provided solutions to the problem mentioned above.